scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 The storage of the libraries and notebooks on Google Drive persists between logins to Google Colab, but the crystallographic software must be reinstalled on each use of Colab.
 These libraries are installed only once; however, the crystallographic software must be reinstalled upon each login.
 We describe below installation scripts in the form of snippets that can be quickly run at the top of a Notebook to minimize the effort required to re-install the software.
-Another limitation of the Colab snippet system is that snippets from all libraries are stored in one pool and have to be accessed by either scrolling through a log list or by entering the snippet name in a search box.
+Another limitation of the Colab snippet system is that snippets from all libraries are stored in one pool and have to be accessed by either scrolling through a long list or by entering the snippet name in a search box.
 We addressed this limitation with a snippet for each library that prints a list of the available snippets with a short description.
 This list can span more than the length of a paper, but it can be collapsed to hide it or can be deleted when no longer needed.
 After the snippet is pulled out of the list by the search box, more detailed documentation about the snippet is displayed.
 Next, we describe the content of each library with representative output in the Colab notebook.

 Structure determination and refinement workflows with Phenix
 ************************************************************